-Walk in My Shoes is a campaign of the St. Patrick’s Mental Health Foundation
+Walk in My Shoes (WIMS) is the flagship awareness-raising and education campaign of St Patrick’s Mental Health Services (SPMHS).